 Can Cannabis Help With Cancer?

-One of the most profound uses of CBD is the treatment of various cancers, but positive research has spread like wildfire, igniting hope in the thousands of people affected by the disease each year.
-According to this preliminary evidence, CBD may have two major functions in the treatment of cancer; slowing/stopping the growth of cancerous cells (prevention) and dealing with the symptoms of cancer treatments like chemotherapy (symptom management).
+According to preliminary evidence, CBD may have two major functions in helping the treatment of cancer; slowing/stopping the growth of cancerous cells (prevention) and dealing with the symptoms of cancer treatments like chemotherapy (symptom management).

 In the United States, the most common treatment for cancer is chemotherapy – an administration of intense anti-cancer drugs that induce severe side effects like nausea, fatigue, gastrointestinal disease, etc.

-Aside from CBD’s anti-cancer potential, researchers are interested in CBD’s ability to help combat all of these side effects.
+Researchers are interested in CBD’s ability to help combat all of these side effects.
+With more studies, scientists are looking into the effect of CBD on cancerous cells .
 This is the beauty of plant-based medicine – experience an improved quality of life without any risk of overdose or side effects.

 What’s more?
 Early research has shown CBD’s ability to stop some cancerous cells dead in their tracks.
 Studies have been performed evaluating CBD’s ability to manage various types of cancer including; bladder, brain, breast, colon, endocrine, Leukemia, lung, prostate, and skin.
 Results have been varied and some studies remain inconclusive, but overall research suggests a positive link.

 That’s why so many people are turning to cannabidiol instead of (or as a compliment to) many pharmaceuticals after a cancer diagnosis.
 In order to better understand the mechanisms by which CBD may be beneficial for cancer patients, we turn to a series of medical studies that have been conducted over the past twenty years.
 We will address the results below.

 What Studies Exist to Support the Use of CBD in Cancer?

 The discovery of CBD can be dated back to the 1940’s, but researchers didn’t begin to dig into the medicinal value of the supplement until much more recently.
 Since researchers and cannabis advocates have taken an interest in understanding the benefits of CBD, experts have uncovered evidence that suggests CBD may be a powerful weapon against cancer cells.